Home

 Do the same (or similar) on all your social media.
 The controls are usually difficult to find.
 They care much more about their growth than your privacy security.

-If you are a Victim of Cyber Stalking
+If You're a Victim of Cyber Stalking

 • If you know the stalker, send him/her a clear written request to stop.
 Do this once only, then never again communicate with the stalker.
 Save copies in both electronic and hard-copy form.

-• If the cyber stalking continues, complain to the stalker's Internet service provider (ISP), as well as your own ISP.
+• If the stalking continues, complain to the stalker's Internet service provider (ISP), as well as your own ISP.
 Many ISP’s have tools that block messages from specific individuals.

 • File a report with local police and save copies of their reports.